 It’s no wonder that the atmosphere at a good drive-in movie theatre has made it into countless films, too, from Grease to Cars.
-It’s simply the stuff that movies are made of, and for.
-And fortunately for film fans, there are several drive-in movie theatres near Toronto where you can get in on this experience yourself.
+It’s simply the stuff that movies are made of and made for.
+Fortunately for film fans, there are several drive-in movie theatres near Toronto where you can get in on this experience yourself.

-From brand new drive-ins with the Toronto skyline as a backdrop to mid-century screens that have been pleasing families and date-night couples since the 1960s, there’s a lot of options to choose from.
+From brand-new drive-ins to mid-century screens that have been pleasing families and date-night couples since the 1960s, there are some options to choose from.
 And whether you’re looking for something close to downtown Toronto for a quick evening out or further afield to cap off a day in the country, there’s a little something for everyone.
-These are seven of the best drive-in movie theatres near Toronto.
+These are five of the best drive-in movie theatres near Toronto.

-Just outside of Mississauga, the 5 Drive-In has been part of the Oakville community since the 1960s, but like many drive-ins has seen a resurgence since the pandemic turned indoor entertainment businesses on their head.
+Just outside of Mississauga, the 5 Drive-In has been part of the Oakville community since the 1960s.
 In addition to three screens with a variety of films, the 5 Drive-In also offers edible treats like funnel cake and chilli cheese dogs to accentuate the film-going experience.

 At a little less than an hour and a half from Toronto, the Sunset Barrie is a drive.
 But its picturesque location near Lake Simcoe is worth a day trip or a weekend away.
 There are traditional concessions on-site like popcorn, nachos and hot dogs.
 But there is also more filling fare like pulled-pork sandwiches, chicken fingers and fried pickles on a stick.
 Films range from family-friendly Disney flicks to more adult comedies and blockbusters.
 Just a short drive from Roeberta Park and Oro Lea Beach, it’s easy to end a fun day on the lake with a night at the movies.

-Caramel popcorn, Dip-In-Dots and slushies are just some of the classic movie theatre fare that awaits at the Mustang Drive-In outside of Guelph Lakes an hour from Toronto.
-On Sundays, there are special deals like group pricing for a car-load of visitors.
+Kettle corn, hotdogs and ice cream treats are just some of the delicious theatre fare that awaits at the Mustang Drive-In outside of Guelph Lakes an hour from Toronto.
+On Thursdays, there are special deals like group pricing for a car-load of visitors.
 Just keep in mind that the Mustang is a cash-only operation, so be sure to have plenty for tickets and treats—in Canadian dollars, if you’re an international visitor.

-While many of the drive-in movie theatres in the Toronto metro area are hold-overs of mid-century car culture that found new life from nostalgia and the pandemic, Movies Under the Stars in Downsview Park is a little different.
-This giant inflatable movie screen pops up in one of Toronto's largest parks for the month of July each year as part of the Reelworld Film Festival.
-In past years, the movies have been a mix of kid-ready favourites and drive-in nostalgia bombs like Back to the Future along with cutting-edge selections like Ky Nam Le Duc’s The Greatest Country in the World.
+While many of the drive-in movie theatres in the Toronto metro area are hold-overs of mid-century car culture that found new life from nostalgia, Movies Under the Stars in Downsview Park is a little different.
+This giant inflatable movie screen pops up in one of Toronto's largest parks for the month of July each year.
+In past years, the movies have been a mix of kid-ready favourites and drive-in nostalgia bombs.